olsonben/cancer-not-cancer/README.md

 # TODO
 1. Set up MariaDB server in DigitalOcean. (wtf do I need to do for this?
 I am thoroughly unprepared on how this should be done.)
+2. Deal with https stuff (moved to http)

 # Discuss
 1. Should I have seperate READMEs for the back and front ends?